Sale Ends Today! Additional 20% OFF with promo code DAD20

 Oral Minoxidil

-- Simple, once-a-day treatment to help reactivate hair follicles and regrow hair
+- Simple, once-a-day treatment

 The active ingredient in oral minoxidil is identical to the one in topical minoxidil, which has been FDA approved and used to treat hair loss for years.
 Oral minoxidil is just the convenient once-a-day pill version for anyone looking to regrow their hair with a simple routine.